FeatureBaseDB/infrastructure/terraform/examples/README.md

   ANSIBLE_ARGS="-e pilosa_repo=https://github.com/jaffee/pilosa -e
   pilosa_version=cool-branch"`.
 Look at the `vars:` sections of the various `ansible/*.yml` files to see what variables are exposed.
+- `make destroy` Remove all infrastructure.
+- `make nuke-pilosa` Remove all Pilosa data and restart.

 Try running `make ssh-agent`, and generating some data into Pilosa with the `imagine` tool.
 Then see if you can view the tracing UI by navigating to http://localhost:16686/ (you may need to pass some ANSIBLE_ARGS when provisioning Pilosa like `tracing_sample_type=const` and `tracing_sampler_param=1`).